Insurance carriers respond to the global pandemic and how they’re helping out communities and individuals.

 They are also offering adjustments in pay plans and grace periods, where needed.

-The Stay-At-Home Auto Premium Credit Program will automatically give US personal auto insurance customers a 15% credit on their April, May and June premiums.
-Note for customers on EFT or RCC, the credit will be spread over the future installments.
-If you have paid in full, the credit will be issued to you via your last payment method or on future bills.
-These are subject to approval by state regulators.
+The Stay-At-Home Auto Premium Credit Program automatically gave US personal auto insurance customers a 15% credit on their April, May and June and these were subject to approval by state regulators.

 They have, on a case by case basis, temporarily expanded their contract to cover customers whose job responsibilities now include using their personal vehicles to make food, grocery, pharmacy and medical supply deliveries.
 (This does not apply to those who are working for transportation network companies.)